DiamondLightSource/malcolmjs/docs/source/userguide/creating_a_new_design.rst

 Parameter, Input and Output Block attributes are specified via the 'Block Information Panel' associated with the Block you wish to configure.

-To configure an attribute:
+To configure an Attribute:

     #.
 Select the Block you wish to configure by clicking on it within the Layout Panel.
-The selected Block will be highlighted and the Block Information Panel associated with it displayed on the right-hand side of the user interface.
+The selected Block will be highlighted and the Block Information Panel associated with it displayed on the right-hand panel of the user interface.
     #.
 Find the Attribute you wish to configure in the list of available Attributes.
     #.
 Edit the Attribute value field as necessary:

         * If the Attribute represents a list of pre-defined options select your desired value from the drop-down list.
 The Attribute value field updates to reflect the selected value.
         * If the Attribute represents a boolean switch option select the checkbox to enable (switch on) or disable (switch off) the attribute.
 If the checkbox is empty the Attribute is *disabled*.
 When *enabled* a tick is displayed within the checkbox.
         * If the Attribute requires manually entered input (e.g. a numerical value or text string) select the Attribute value field by clicking within it.
 Delete any pre-existing content and enter your desired value.
-Press the *enter* key for the value to be submitted and saved.
-Values that have been edited but not yet submitted are denoted with a 'pencil' icon.
-Upon successful submission the pencil is replaced by the default information symbol.
+Press the *Enter* key for the value to be submitted.
+Values that have been edited but not yet submitted are denoted by a 'Edit' icon.
+Upon successful submission the 'Edit' icon is replaced by the default information symbol.

          ..
 NOTE::
-            No data type validation is performed on manually entered values.
+            No data type validation is performed on manually entered values within the User Interface.
+Validation is performed upon receipt by the backend server.
+If an invalid format is detected a 'Warning' icon is presented in the User Interface.

 During the process of submitting a new Attribute value to the `design_` a spinning icon is displayed to the left of the modified Attribute.
 For more information on the process this represents see `attribute_change_lifecycle_`.